Edward Gordon Craig: Archives and legacy

 Craig's archive was purchased by Hans Posse on instructions from Adolf Hitler, for Hitler's planned Führermuseum in Linz, Austria.
 The purchase price was nearly 2.4 million French francs.

 One of the largest collections of Edward Gordon Craig's papers is held at the Harry Ransom Center at the University of Texas at Austin.
 The 32-box collection includes Craig's diaries, essays, reviews, notes, manuscripts, financial records, and correspondence.
 Over 130 personal photographs are present in the archive.
 The Ransom Center's art holdings including some of Craig's woodblocks from the Cranach Press Hamlet as well as proof prints made during production of the book.
 The center's library holds over 300 books from Craig's personal collection.
 In addition to the archive of Edward Gordon Craig, the Ransom Center holds important holdings relating to Craig's mother Ellen Terry, as well as the archive of his son Edward Carrick.

-A play by David Hare, to premiere in 2025 and starring Ralph Fiennes as Henry Irving, Grace Pervades, explores the life of Irving, Terry, Craig and his sister Edith.
+David Hare's play Grace Pervades, explores the lives of Irving, Terry and her children.
+It premiered in 2025 at Theatre Royal, Bath, transferring in 2026 to the Theatre Royal, Haymarket.